KTrain5169/ktrain5169.github.io/src/content/blog/the-halfway-point.md

 Thanks for your support (if you gave me any)!

 Also, I originally planned this to go up last month as of writing this but due to complications in upgrading to Astro's new Content Collections API, I had to delay until now.
 It was.. an interesting proces, to say the least.
+At least I took the time to also add some new stuff to the site as well 🤷